nicchongwb/nicchongwb.github.io/content/posts/oswe-review/index.md

 # Making full use of the coursework

-Depending on your duration of lab access, try and complete at least 85% of the coursework, including the extra miles (unguided labs).
+Depending on your duration of lab access, try to complete at least 85% of the coursework, including the extra miles (unguided labs).
 The extra miles are labs that don’t have any solutions from the provided coursework documents.
 They are the best way to test your understanding in the methodology taught.

 Remember, you are not here to be a script kiddie.
 Web exploitation is not about spraying payloads, hoping that one of them gets triggered.
 Always apply a first principle mindset into why this vulnerability can be triggered.
 Peel the layers, find out the root cause and retrace back your steps to the initial point of entry.